FAQ

 -

-Could it be a solution to use CO2 from carbon capture and storage (CCS) value chains in the future?
+Could it be a solution to use carbon dioxide from carbon capture and storage (CCS) value chains in the future?

-We will need every measure to tackle the climate crisis.
-Carbon Capture and Storage is a good solution of storing CO2 permanently and either removing it from the air or capturing new emissions from entering the atmosphere in the first place.
-However, we will still be relying on liquid energy carriers in the future and Carbon Capture and Utlization (CCU) such as Power-to-Liquid is one necessary contribution to that.
-To achieve climate goals and further the energy transition, both industries can and should work hand-in-hand, especially regarding the creation of infrastructure building and regulatory frameworks.
+We need all the tools at our disposal to tackle the climate crisis.
+Carbon capture and storage is a good solution to permanently store CO2 and either remove it from the air or capture new emissions before they enter the atmosphere.
+However, we will still need liquid energy sources in the future, and Carbon Capture and Utilization (CCU), such as Power-to-Liquid, is a necessary contribution.
+The two industries can and should work hand in hand to achieve climate goals and drive the energy transition, especially when it comes to building infrastructure and creating regulatory frameworks.

 -